xIves/scientific_programming/Week_03/exercises/Docker_Compose_Jupyter_Datascience_Notebook/HOW_TO_README.txt

 # In the Jupyter notebook ...
 #-------------------------------------------------------------------------------

-# Drag and drop the two files to your Jupyter Lab environment
+# Upload the two files to your Jupyter Lab environment
 - apartments_data_prepared.csv
 - apartments_data_kt_zuerich.ipynb

 # Run the Jupyter notebook 'apartments_data_kt_zuerich.ipynb'

-# To stop the Jupyter notebook server, type in your Terminal widow
+# To stop the Jupyter notebook server, type in your Terminal window
 CTRL+C

 #-------------------------------------------------------------------------------